sendbird/sendbird-calls-directcall-quickstart-react-native/README.md

 SendbirdCalls.addDirectCallSound(SoundType.RECONNECTED, 'reconnected.mp3');
 ```

-If you’re using Apple’s CallKit framework, you should use ringtoneSound instead to add sound effects as ringtones like the following:
+If you’re using Apple’s CallKit framework, use ringtoneSound instead to add sound effects as ringtones.
+For example:

 ```ts
 RNCallKeep.setup({